metacpan/metacpan-api/docs/API-docs.md

 To learn more about the ElasticSearch query DSL check out Clinton Gormley's [Terms of Endearment - ES Query DSL Explained] (http://www.slideshare.net/clintongormley/terms-of-endearment-the-elasticsearch-query-dsl-explained) slides.

 The query syntax is explained on ElasticSearch's [reference page](http://www.elasticsearch.org/guide/reference/query-dsl/).
+You can also check out this getting started tutorial about Elasticsearch [reference page](http://joelabrahamsson.com/elasticsearch-101/).

 ## Being polite